shiv669/veritas/README.md

-# Veritas: High-Performance RAG for Apple Silicon
+# Veritas: A Scientist for Autonomous Research

-Veritas is a Retrieval-Augmented Generation (RAG) system optimized specifically for Apple Silicon M-series chips, with particular focus on the M4 Mac with 128GB RAM.
+Veritas is a Retrieval-Augmented Generation (RAG) system optimized specifically for Apple Silicon M-series chips.
 It provides efficient document retrieval and context-aware answer generation using Mistral 2 7B.
 This project was developed during MLH Global Hack Week: Open Source Week.

 ## Key Features